imgag/ClinCNV/doc/germline_CNV_analysis.md

 ## "sampleName_cnvs.tsv" files

-Usually you will get tab delimited files with 2 header lines (starting with hashtag), results' table column names and the results table itself.
+You will get tab delimited files with 2 header lines (starting with hashtag), results' table column names and the results table itself.

 _First line_ in resulting `.tsv` file shows the number of iterations.
 If the number of detected CNVs exceeds values specified with the flag `--maxNumGermCNVs`, your sample is re-analysed with stricter thresholds.
 The number here denotes number of re-runs.

 _Second line_ - number of outliers in autosomes.
 It is designed in a way that 5% of dots have to be "outliers" (their Z-score exceed the corresponding quantiles of normal distributions) in a diploid sample.
-If you see a bigger number (such as 0.1 or bigger), that means that either your sample is largely affected by CNVs (e.g. there is one aneuploidy) or the tool determined variances (or locations) wrongly or your sample is too noisy comparing to the cohort (thus, outlier and has to be excluded from the analysis).
-Unfortunately, you can do almost nothing in this case except dropping me an email.
+If you see a bigger number (such as 0.1 or bigger), that means that either your sample is largely affected by CNVs (e.g. there is aneuploidy or mutliple small CNVs) or the tool determined variances (or locations) wrongly or your sample is too noisy comparing to the cohort (thus, _the sample itself_ is an outlier and has to be excluded from the analysis).
 Value much below 5% may indicate same problems with parameters' estimation, but now variances were overestimated.
 It may lead to low sensitivity of the tool.

 ![Table with results (simulated data)][table_of_results]